dtzeng/ldv-f14/README.md

 An implementation of a node and router for a simple network-on-chip component.

 ### USB
-An implementation of a derivative of the USB 2.0 standard.
+An implementation of a derivative of a USB 2.0 host.